-Unfortunately, the sky is often rather colourless, certainly just above the horizon.
+Unfortunately, the sky is often rather colourless, just above the horizon.
 This is especially the case on fairly sunny days with no clear clouds.
 This does not provide us with attractive scenery.

 Colours and emotions are interlinked.
 The same colour picture can trigger different emotional reactions.
 The emotional value of colours explains why a view or a particular light touches us and makes us reach for our camera.
 The final photo means what it means to us and reminds us of the emotion of that moment.

 Colours can be influenced with the help of filters, as in the old days.
 Nowadays, post-processing is the way to handle this.
 For example, red is a colour that attracts a lot of attention, while cool colours such as blue and green seem to disappear into the background.
 Colour contrasts can give the photo an extra dimension.

 The quality of the colour defines colour photos.
 This concerns primary versus secondary colours, intrusive versus receding, saturation and brightness.
 The primary colours, red, blue and yellow, are more pronounced and more present in the foreground than the secondary ones such as brown or lilac.
 This is because the red colour jumps towards you.
 You need less of bright colours in a composition to create a balanced image.

 We can use blue in larger quantities – because it seems to give way, it does not require much attention.
 The warmer the colour, the more it comes to you.
 Cooler colours give way.
 The red-green or blue-yellow contrasts are very striking and often provide a colour photo extra punch.

 Colour and perspective

 You can use those intrusive and receding characteristics of colours to support perspective.
 Because of its blueness, the horizon seems even further away, while the red of poppies, for example, gives the feeling that you are in the middle of the field.